TL;DR

 - Link-enabled file sharing

-There’s a free version, or professional plans start from $49 per month for unlimited users.
+There’s a free trial, or professional plans start from $79/month for unlimited users.

 Best feedback tools for market research

-When it comes to carrying out market research and getting customer feedback on a particular product, service, or concept, the right feedback software can work wonders.
-Not only can it help you collect feedback, it can help with sorting and analyzing the data too.
+When it comes to carrying out market research and getting customer feedback on a particular product, service, or concept, the right customer feedback tool can work wonders.
+It can help you collect feedback, sort, and analyze the data too.

 Key features: